turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/stacks_methods_and_program_flow.markdown

 execution
 2. The inner method is able to generate a value and __return__ it back to the outer method, which can then access and use it.

-As we'll see in this lesson, controlling these 2 behaviors is one of the main jobs of the stack.

 ## Illustrating the Stack